Taking a Sahara Desert tour and riding camels into the orange-hued sand dunes was a big bucket list item of mine.

 Tip: If you want to go onward to Fes like I did and avoid backtracking, be sure it is included on your tour!
 I suggest this Marrakech to Merzourga to Fes desert tour.

 The tour included two nights accommodation, one in a hotel on the way to the desert and one in the desert camp itself.
-The accommodations at both were of decent quality, better than I expected for the price, to be fair.
-It included the camel ride as well.
+The accommodations at both were of decent quality, actually, they were better than I expected for the price, to be fair.
+The tour cost included the camel ride as well.

-What it did not include: no lunch on any of the days, so add on another $10 USD or so for each meal since no matter what tour you go on, you can be guaranteed that you’ll be forced to eat at expensive, crappy restaurants where your tour guides get a kickback.
+No matter what tour you go on, you can be guaranteed that you’ll be forced to eat at expensive, mediocre restaurants — likely wherever your tour guides get the best kickback, unfortunately!

 Most tours don’t include any beverages, water, personal expenses, etc. If you choose to not return to Marrakech and instead go onwards to Fez from Merzouga, that transportation is not included, either.